JetBrains/kotlin-web-site/docs/topics/command-line.md

 2. Unzip the standalone compiler into a directory and optionally add the `bin` directory to the system path.
 The `bin` directory contains the scripts needed to compile and run Kotlin on Windows, macOS, and Linux.

-> If you want to use the Kotlin command-line compiler on Windows, we recommend using the manual installation method.
+> If you want to use the Kotlin command-line compiler on Windows, we recommend installing it manually.
 >
 {type="note"}